usnistgov/OSCAL/docs/content/documentation/specification/processing/profile-resolution.md

   CATALOG Alpha
 ```

-error - Catalog A is called twice, possibly with two different sets of directives, from the same level
+This import hierarchy shows an error - Catalog A is called twice, possibly with two different sets of directives, from the same level

 ```
 profile A